 Now 14 stone lighter - she feels happier and healthier in her "new" body and has had both knees replaced since her WLS.
 She has also completed an Open University degree.

 Although WLS isnt always easy, she has few regrets about her surgery.
 WLSInfo has provided a wealth of support through her DS contemporaries!!

 Angela is a moderator on the site and enjoys being a Team Member

 Bianca had open RNY in August 2004 with Mr Stephen Pollard at Spire Leeds hospital.
 Within the first twelve months Bianca had halved her body weight.
 The journey was not all plain sailing though, she had a DVT, open wound, incisional hernia and then overshot her weight loss and had to work hard with her surgeon to come back to a weight she felt more comfortable with.
-Bianca also had an abdominoplasty and breast augmentation in 2008, along with a further hernia repair.
+Bianca also had an abdominoplasty in 2008, along with a further hernia repair.
 Despite the hitches, Bianca feels her weight loss journey has been well worth it and she would do it all again in a heartbeat.
 Seven years on Bianca works hard every day to maintain her weighloss, and loves the new lease of life that weight loss surgery has given her.

 Bianca is a member of the Committee, the charities secretary and the National Support Group Manager.
 Bianca also enjoys assisting with sponsorship and advertising for the charity.